Skip to main content

 Error: Missing Graphic Image

-The perform volume maintenance task is simplified in SQL Server 2016 and is later provided as an option during the installation process.
+The Perform Volume Maintenance task is simplified in SQL Server 2016 and is later provided as an option during the installation process.
 This figure displays the option to grant the SQL Server database engine service the privilege to perform the volume maintenance task.

 Error: Missing Graphic Image

 Another important database option that controls the database file sizes is autoshrink.
 When this option is enabled, SQL Server regularly shrinks the database files, reduces their size, and releases space to the operating system.
 This operation is resource intensive and is rarely useful because the database files grow again after some time when new data comes into the system.
-Autoshrink must never be enabled on the database.
+Autoshrink should not be enabled on the database.